Offered by the School of Applied and Engineering Physics

 With the completion of the independent study project the student demonstrates independent thinking and creativity and contributes to an advance in an area of Engineering Physics.
 The informal study project is completed with a written formal report and an oral presentation of the results in the AEP 7540 seminar.
 With guidance from the project advisor, the student must generate a formal project report that covers (1) abstract, (2) background and significance, (3) statement of the specific aim, (4) description of the approach to achieve the aim, (5) results and outcomes, and (6) critical evaluation of the approach, results, and/or outcomes as appropriate.

 The individual program of study consists of a compatible sequence of courses focused on a specific area of applied physics or engineering.
 Its purpose is to provide an appropriate combination of physics and physics-related courses (applied math, statistical mechanics, applied quantum mechanics) and engineering electives (e.g., courses in biophysics, chemical engineering, electrical engineering, materials science, computer science, mechanical engineering, or nuclear engineering).
 Additional science and engineering electives may be included.
-Some courses at the senior level (4000) are acceptable for credit toward the degree; other undergraduate courses may be required as prerequisites but may not be credited toward the degree.
+Only graduate level (5000 and above) courses are acceptable for credit toward the degree; other undergraduate courses may be required as prerequisites but may not be credited toward the degree.